nagarjunredla/polymerworkshop/README.md

 Place all css in stylesheet, javascript in javascript folder

-Click to deploy from Google App Engine Launcher
+Click to deploy from Google App Engine Launcher Python SDK

+Uses Polymer 0.5